ShivaniKhatri96/Notetaking-app/README.md

 - [css-box-shadow-examples](https://getcssscan.com/css-box-shadow-examples) used for Box-shadow
 - [font awesome](https://fontawesome.com/) used for icons
 - [Microsoft copilot](https://copilot.microsoft.com/) used to generate animated drawings
+- [animista](https://animista.net/), CSS animations library, used for animations

 ### Final Notes